Elendow/SpritedowAnimator/README.md

   - The first animation will the one to play when **Play on Awake** is enabled.

 # UI Image Animator Inspector properties
 - **Adapt UI Pivot** with this option selected the pivot of the UI will move using the Sprite pivot.
-This is usefull if you have an animation with multiple canvas sizes but you want it static on one place.
+This is useful if you have an animation with multiple canvas sizes but you want it static on one place.

 # Using the animations
 Add the **SpriteAnimator** or **UIAnimator** component to the object you want to animate and fill the animations list with the animations you want.